About Us

 Future

-As horrible as this Covid-19 pandemic has been, God has used it to propel Bethesda into a more technologically conversant way of doing ministry.
-We are grateful to God for providing the resources to upgrade our sanctuary’s sound and video systems.
-Generous members have poured their time, talents, and financial resources into our worship space.
-We have been worshipping via Zoom since March 2020, and have no intention of stopping!
 We now have the capability of livestreaming our services from the sanctuary, and every week we’re getting better at it.
 We are glad to welcome worshippers from all over the country and from just around the corner.
-Folks who can’t get here physically only need a little bit of technological help to get reconnected to this caring community of faith.
+Folks who can’t get here physically only need a little bit of technological help to reconnect to this caring community of faith.
 If you need help, let’s see how we can get you hooked up.
 You can also look up archived services on YouTube (check out this service from November 28, 2021)